TAP card

-The Transit Access Pass (TAP) is a contactless smart card used for automated fare collection on most public transport services within Los Angeles County.
-It is administered by the Los Angeles County Metropolitan Transportation Authority (Metro), and the card and fare collection systems are manufactured by Cubic Transportation Systems.
-Metro staff manage the web site and provide customer support functions.
+The TAP card (standing for Transit Access Pass) is a contactless smart card used for automated fare collection on most public transport agencies within Los Angeles County, California.
+The card is also available in electronic form, free of charge, in Apple Wallet and a standalone app on Apple and Android devices, thereby bypassing the need to purchase the plastic USD $2 card.
+It is administered by Los Angeles Metro, and the card and fare collection systems are manufactured by Cubic Transportation Systems.